 In 2016, Hannah completed her 200-hour Teacher Training with Patty Ivey at DDY, and is excited to continue her life-long yoga journey and training with the DDY Yoga community!

 When Hannah isn’t at DDY, she’s either teaching yoga, dance, or English to teenagers at Fusion Academy in Washington, D.C., rehearsing and performing for her dance company, Word Dance Theater, or practicing her gluten free cooking and baking skills for her husband and loved ones.

 Melissa first began practicing yoga in 2004.
 A friend brought her to DDY, and she fell in love with the sweaty, vigorous, leave-it-all-on-the-mat practice.
 All she knew was that this practice made her feel vibrant and alive, and she wanted more of it in her life.

-Melissa completed her 200-Hour Teaching Training with Patty Ivey, has attended Baptiste Levels 1 and 2, and participated in an extended mentorship program for teachers with Rolf Gates.
+Melissa completed her 200-Hour Teaching Training with Patty Ivey, has attended additional Baptiste programs and also participated in an extended mentorship program for teachers with Rolf Gates.

 Melissa sees yoga as a method of healing and helping people live into their fullest selves.
 She teaches her students to feel and understand how alignment in their body brings alignment into their lives.

 Melissa is thrilled to be a part of the team at DDY and have the opportunity to share her passion with her students in a community she loves.

 Kate took her first yoga class in a neighborhood gym in 2010.
 In 2012, she began a consistent practice at Down Dog Yoga and found her home in this community.
 She discovered that while she was drawn to yoga as a way to build physical strength, it was the mental and spiritual benefits she experienced that kept her coming back!